findonflow/find/profile.md

 # Profile

-Thea idea with the profile is that a user can register lots of relevant information about himself directly on the flow blockchian.
+The idea with the profile is that a user can register lots of relevant information about himself directly on the flow blockchain.

 The base profile fields include
  - name: max length 16
  - avatar
  - description: max 255 length
- - tags: max 3 short descriptione
+ - tags: max 3 short description
  - collections: point to a capability for things like versus art of find bids
  - wallets: register wallets that support different types.
  - friends: you can add other users as friends